 We are early in the start of a new journey in redesigning the Web.
 There is so much more to understand and invent, before we have something usable for developing real-world distributed apps on a decentralized platform.
 The technology may not exist yet to do so, despite the many claims to the contrary.
 This will certainly be more of a marathon, rather than a sprint.

 One approach to better empowering users and upstart services to avoid Big Tech censorship, suppression, and control is to build capabilities into the browser for mashing up and mixing in complementary services.
 This would provide a client-side (browser based) approach for third party complementary services to extend incumbent services without needing the incumbent’s authorization or cooperation.
 This would be one element of building Future Distributed Applications.
+Enhance the browser to support composition of services and data.

 Comment on content where a user’s comments would be suppressed.